X01XX/forth-memory-management/README.md

   gforth example10.fs \ Shows a list of floating point numbers, and an operation on the list, producing a second list.

   gforth example11.fs \ Shows string parsing, print, and deallocate, of a list of mixed float, integer, sub-list,
                       \ region, and unidentified token.
-Only fails with unbalanced parentheses.
+                      \ Only fails with unbalanced parentheses, or unidentified token GT token struct string limit, currently 80.
                       \ Outer parentheses are optional.
 </pre>